Blagoje Marjanović: Style of play

-Although he understood Tirnanić very well, he had almost the same understanding with other teammates, from his club and from the national team.
-Marjanović was a highly intelligent player, and he was able to realize, how each of his teammates plays.
-During the game, it always seemed that he knew what to do with or without a ball (especially during goalscoring situations in the opponent's penalty box, when he was highly unpredictable and very clever).
-He was a very accurate shooter, but with average shot power.
-Marjanović could score from almost every position (he scored quite a few goals with his back heel, chest, and sometimes even stomach) and he didn't care if the ball came low or high, because he was, also, very good in the air.
-His main specialty was volley shots.
-Besides that, he was also one of the best free-kick takers in Yugoslavia.
+Marjanović played as a forward for both his club and the Yugoslav national team.
+Known for his tactical positioning, he was noted for his ability to coordinate with various teammates, including Tirnanić.
+While his shot power was considered average, he was an accurate finisher from multiple positions and was proficient in aerial play.
+His scoring techniques included volleys, which were a specialty, and he was a regular free-kick taker.

 "Moša was neither Sindelar, nor Meazza, nor Hitrec, nor Lešnik.
 He was simply himself, a player of his own style and charm, completely different from all the aces of his predecessors and those who succeeded him.
 This blond-haired, strong athlete, whose eyes are gentle and warm, harmless as in a big boy, whose figure in a sports jersey is caressed by thousands of eyes, whose darting rush to the goal stops the breath and accelerates the beating of the heart, whose shot causes a delirium of delight. it spins, boils and roars, while thousands rejoice or suffer." - Aleksandar Tirnanić.

 He is the famous Moša, part of the famous Moša - Tirka duo, which many consider one of the best duos in the history of the national team.